Show You Care

-Show You Care is a new initiative by KFRS which aims to help make the lives of people in our community who may live in isolation or feeling the pressure of life to feel valued, safer and less isolated.
+Show You Care is an initiative by KFRS which aims to help make the lives of people in our community who may live in isolation or feeling the pressure of life to feel valued, safer and less isolated.
 Not having someone to talk to regularly can be lonely and isolating, particularly if you're used to sharing your home and time with others.

 It’s estimated that in Kent and Medway there are more than 40 thousand over 65s living socially isolated lives[i].’